vikram-mistry/file-organizer/README.md

 ## Notes

-- Running the script multiple times will not affect already organized files.
+- Running the CLI multiple times will not affect already organized files.
-- The script does not modify files inside existing subfolders.
+- The CLI does not modify files inside existing subfolders.
 - Files without known extensions are moved to the **Others** folder.

-# Output Text sample:
+# Sample Output:
 ✅ Moved: example.pdf → Documents
 ✅ Moved: vacation.jpg → Images
 ✅ Moved: project.zip → Archives